rx-mind/angular-plugins/CONTRIBUTING.md

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to **generate the NgRx Plugins changelog**.
+But also, we use the git commit messages to **generate the Angular Plugins changelog**.

 ### Commit Message Format